erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **SOUN**

 Soundhound AI's voice technology is feeding American businesses' hunger to deploy agentic AI.
-Companies like Oracle, Alibaba, Meta, Google and Microsoft are spending aggressively to win on the infrastructure side of AI.
+Companies like Oracle, Alibaba, Meta, Amazon, Google and Microsoft are spending aggressively to win on the infrastructure side of AI.
 Soundhound is a way to play the application layer.
 Customers of their voice tech include Five Guys, White Castle and Casey's General Stores.